 It is a place to satiate your hunger for art, heritage, and culture, but it also deals with you if you’re a foodie and want to try out new cuisines and fill your body with good culinary taste.
 Brickell, the cool new kid on the block, should ideally assist you with that.

-And if you’re wondering where to stay in Miami and which Miami hotels offer the best living conditions, you’ve come to the right place.
+And if you’re wondering which Miami hotels offer the best living conditions, you’ve come to the right place.
 We’ve put together a small, curated list of places to stay in Miami.

 Furthermore, Miami’s attractions have widespread appeal, from nightclubs, shopping, art, culture, and heritage to diverse cuisines.

 1.1.
 Miami Beach’s Beach Time and Nightlife

 Miami Beach is divided into North Miami Beach and South Beach.
 Miami Beach is a resort town in Miami-Dade County, Florida, the United States.

 The province is built upon the natural, artificial barrier islands between the Atlantic Ocean and Biscayne Bay, with Biscayne Bay separating the beach from the mainland.